ianrenton/ianrenton.com/_planesailing/2021-06-24-aprs-receiver.markdown

 ### Checking the iGate Functionality

-If you set up iGate functionality as shown above, you should see Direwolf output lines like these:
+If you set up iGate functionality as shown above, you should see Direwolf output a line like this:

 ```
 [ig] M7BGT>APDW14:!5045.04NR00154.12W&/A=000148Plane/Sailing https://planesailing.ianrenton.com - RPi, RTL-SDR, Direwolf